AugustoBosa/DropMail/README.md

 ## 🚀 Deployment <a name="deployment"></a>

-The frontend is deployed on Netlify (link to be created).
+The frontend is deployed on Netlify (https://dropmail-tempmail.netlify.app/).

 Please note that these deployment links are provided as examples and may not be accessible or available in the future.